dhis2/academy-dhis2-fundamentals/Fundamentals-v2.0/Introduction-to-DHIS2/course-textbook/Introduction-to-dhis2_textbook.md

 In this video, you'll discover the different parts of the ecosystem, and how you can get involved.
 Click the play button below to get started.

 [Video - Components of the DHIS2 Ecosystem (Youtube link)](https://youtu.be/STpBYarxNrM)

+### Knowledge check

+**1. What aspect of DHIS2 started in 2018, allowing DHIS2 users to discuss, interact and learn from each other?**

+    A. DHIS2 Design Lab
+    B. DHIS2 Documentation
+    C. DHIS2 Community of Practice
+    D. DHIS2 Jira

+**Feedback**: The Community of Practice is a website that allows DHIS2 practitioners to connect with others and share best practices globally.

+**2. If you want to find detailed information about each of the DHIS2 features you can do it in:**

+    A. translate.dhis2.org
+    B. jira.dhis2.org
+    C. play.dhis2.org
+    D. docs.dhis2.org

+**Feedback**:The DHIS2 documentation contains detailed information and implementation considerations available for DHIS2, and is written by a core team of DHIS2 experts.
+These guides are all available at docs.dhis2.org.

 #### Get involved with DHIS2